IBM/credit-risk-workshop-cpd/workshop/data-visualization-and-refinery/README.md

 * We first see the data in a histogram by default.
 Looking at the distribution can give us insights.
 For example, there is a large bulk of applicants in the 19-20 year old range.
 Hover over that bar in the histogram and you can see that it is exactly 373 people in this sample data set.
 The next histogram bar for 21-22 year olds is much smaller, with only 72 members in this cohort.
 These insights can help with finding gaps in our data, and aid in preventing bias and building a more accurate predictive model.

 * You can edit the details of the chart in the left panel.
 In this case, you can choose to further refine this visualization by splitting the `Age` histogram by using the `Risk` column.
-So we will have a visualization of distribution of agefor risky loan applicants and another for those that are not risky.
+So we will have a visualization of distribution of age for risky loan applicants and another for those that are not risky.

 ![Visualize Age column](../.gitbook/assets/images/dr/dr-vis-split-age.png)